CodistoConnect/CodistoConnect-WooCommerce/readme.txt

 = 1.1.96 - 30/03/2016 =

 * shift to full size image download - wp_get_attachment_image_src takes a default 2nd arg of 'thumbnail' which is now overriden to 'full'

+= 1.1.97 - 04/04/2016 =

+* handle older versions of wordpress by not assuming wp_json_encode